Are postpartum doulas covered by insurance?

 Getting legal advice is highly recommended, but if you’re really keen to write your contract yourself, make sure you do it in your own words.

 Newborn Mothers have worked with lawyer Michelle Whitehead to create a DIY template contract that you purchase here.
-Go to legals > DIY Legal Docs and scroll down to purchase the legal documents you need.
+You can also find other useful legal documents such as Website Terms & Conditions and Privacy Policy available as DIY packs.
 This is an affiliate link and I will earn a small commission when you use it to purchase.

 Finally, make sure you have read and understood your entire contract front to back and back to front before sending it to a client.
 Encourage your clients to read the entire thing so everyone is on the same page.